 When the parties have joint legal custody, it means that will consult together on major policy decisions relating to the health, education, and welfare of the child.
 Specifically, it means that each party is entitled to complete access to the child’s medical and school records, that each party has the right to be advised promptly of any serious illness, emergency, or any other significant event that arises.

 However, parties need to understand that joint legal custody does not give a party the right to be involved in every decision regarding the child’s life.
 When a parent is exercising their parenting time, they have the right to make decisions about the children’s activities, meals, etc. while they are in their care.

 There is no such thing as a “standard” custody/parenting time arrangement.
-While it is common for the non-custodial parent to have parenting time every other weekend and one night during each week, the parties can be flexible in determining a schedule that works around their work schedules and the amount of time they want to spend with their children.
+While we now see nearly 50% of divorces with 50/50 parenting time, it's important for the parties to be flexible in determining a schedule that works around their work schedules and is in the best interest of the children.

 There is a movement in the legislature to remove the word “custody” from Michigan’s divorce statutes.
 Those in favor believe that too many divorcing parents are more concerned with “getting custody” than doing what is in the best interests of the children.
 They believe if you remove the “custody battle,” it frees up the parents to focus on dividing the parenting time each has with the children.